John Lawrence Grattan: Grattan Battle

-At this point Auguste was calling the Sioux warriors women, and was riding wildly around on his horse saying they had come to fight, not to talk.
+At this point the translator Auguste was calling the Sioux warriors women, and was riding wildly around on his horse saying they had come to fight, not to talk.
 Lt.
-Grattan led his force deeper into the village, and located High Forehead, who upon being ordered to surrender High Forehead dared Lt.
+Grattan led his force deeper into the village, and located High Forehead, who upon being ordered to surrender High Forehead, dared Lt.
 Grattan to come fight him man to man, and that he would die rather than surrender.
 This annoyed Grattan greatly, who now turned to negotiating with Conquering Bear.

 The Indian leader requested that Lt.
 Grattan have soldiers go and retrieve James Bordeau to translate, as Auguste would not translate correctly, and, he was intoxicated.
 One of the Indian leaders, Man-Afraid-Of-His-Horse, went and retrieved Bordeau.
-However, before Bordeau arrived the tension between Lt.
+Before Bordeau arrived, the tension between Lt.
 Grattan and Conquering Bear had increased.
 Bordeau quickly realized before he reached the meeting spot that violence was obviously not going to be avoided, and he turned back.

 At some point, Lt.
 Grattan ordered his two artillery pieces turned to point at the village.
 Immediately hundreds of warriors surrounded the soldiers.
 An up-and-coming young warrior at the time, Red Cloud led a group of warriors around to flank the soldiers.
 Bordeau again decided to go and see what he could do to halt any violence.
-However, when he reached about twenty five yards distance from the meeting spot, he observed the flanking movements of the Indians, and could hear the heated exchange between Lt.
+When he reached about twenty five yards distance from the meeting spot, he observed the flanking movements of the Indians, and could hear the heated exchange between Lt.
 Grattan and Conquering Bear, he again retreated.
 Bordeau returned to his trading post, where he told all traders inside to load their weapons, as a fight was coming.

 Lt.
 Grattan concluded his meeting, and was apparently intending on departing, as Conquering Bear turned and walked toward his lodge.
-However, before Lt.
+Before Lt.
 Grattan reached his detachment, a nervous soldier fired into some approaching warriors, wounding one man.
-Grattan initially moved to his artillery, however his gun crews were the first to fall, being hit by a volley of arrows.
+Grattan initially moved to his artillery.
+His gun crews were the first to fall, being hit by a volley of arrows.
 Lt.
 Grattan died near to the artillery.
 His force, now down to 18 men, banded together and attempted to reach a rocky area where they could make a stand.
-However, they had to cross an open prairie before reaching that point, and encountered Red Cloud's warriors in between.
-The remainder of Grattan's force was quickly overwhelmed and annihilated.
+They had to cross an open prairie before reaching that point, and encountered Red Cloud's warriors in between.
+The remainder of Grattan's force were quickly overwhelmed and annihilated.